 The importance of healthy soil

-This sentiment is echoed in the motto of The New Zealand Soil and Health Association
+The importance of healthy soil is summed up in the motto of The New Zealand Soil and Health Association:

 Healthy Soil - Healthy Food - Healthy People